-The good news is that there are plenty of ways you can earn money without having to pass a background check.
-Browse this list of jobs and find some new ways to supplement your income.
-Most of the jobs on this list are freelance or subcontractor jobs.
-That means you aren’t an employee, so you won’t receive health insurance or other benefits, and you’ll have to pay your own taxes.
+The good news is that there are plenty of ways to earn money without passing a background check.
+Browse this list of jobs and find new ways to supplement your income.
+Most of the jobs on this list are freelance or contractor jobs.
+That means you aren’t an employee, so that you won’t receive health insurance or other benefits, and you’ll have to pay your own taxes.

 1. Answer Questions Online

 Do you enjoy answering questions and doing research?
 This can be your new job!
 Ask Wonder is a company that hires people to answer questions with research and citations.
 To get hired, you have to answer a sample question.
 If they like how you answered it and you are a good fit for their team, you are in!

 Payment depends on the difficulty of the question you answer.
 It can range from $8 for a simple question to $35 for more complex queries.
 Experienced research assistants at Ask Wonder say they make about $30 per hour.

 There are quite a few jobs that will hire you to transcribe audio files or write captioning for videos.
 If you have a good ear and can type efficiently, check out some of these jobs.

 - AccuTran Global – They have been around since 2002 and will hire you for a wide variety of tasks – from legal documents to video captioning.

 - Scribie – With Scribie, you will type out podcasts, audio, and video files into text documents.
 You’ll earn anywhere from $5-$25 per hour, and you have to pass a transcription test before you start.